 This question is common, both for birders and non-birders alike.
 Raptors are popular animals that tend to catch people’s interest more than most other species.
-Luckily, in Alaska, there are many species in all sorts of different habitats.
+Luckily, there are many different species in all sorts of habitats.

 - *RELATED: Watch the LIVE bird feeder and animal cameras in MY backyard* (You may get lucky and see a hawk hunting on my cams RIGHT NOW!)

 Here is how the below list is organized.
 Click the link to jump straight to that section!

 - Owls (#7- #16)